dpjudas/UT99VulkanDrv/README.md

 # Unreal Tournament VulkanDrv
 This project implements a vulkan render device for Unreal Tournament (UT99).
 It also includes a new window manager.

-The primary features are:

-- Uses vulkan to render the game
-- No microstutters when used with a 144 hz monitor
-- Raw input for the mouse
-- Instant alt-tabbing to and from the game
-- High quality backbuffer (rgba16f)

 ## Compiling the source

 The project files were made for Visual Studio 2019.
 Open VulkanDrv.sln, select the release configuration and press build.

-## Usage

-1. Copy VulkanDrv.dll and VulkanDrv.int to the UT system folder.
-2. Open UnrealTournament.ini
+## Using VulkanDrv as the render device

-3. In the [Engine.Engine] section, change GameRenderDevice to VulkanDrv.VulkanRenderDevice
+In the [Engine.Engine] section of UnrealTournament.ini, change GameRenderDevice to VulkanDrv.VulkanRenderDevice

+Add the following section to the file:

+	[VulkanDrv.VulkanRenderDevice]
+	UsePrecache=False
+	VSync=True
+	DetailTextures=True
+	DescFlags=0
+	Description=
+	HighDetailActors=True
+	Coronas=True
+	ShinySurfaces=True
+	VolumetricLighting=True

+## Using VulkanDrv as the window manager

+Optionally, you can also replace the window manager.
+This makes UT always use raw input for the mouse.
+It also fixes the system mouse cursor sometimes appearing when you alt-tab to and from UT.
+Please note that this window manager is only compatible with VulkanDrv as the render device (for now).

-4. In the [Engine.Engine] section, change ViewportManager to VulkanDrv.VulkanClient
+In the [Engine.Engine] section of UnrealTournament.ini, change ViewportManager to VulkanDrv.VulkanClient

-Last, add the following sections to the end of the file:
+Add the following section to the file:

 	[VulkanDrv.VulkanClient]
 	StartupFullscreen=True